 **Don’t Forget To Optimize All Media You Upload To Your Library** The first thing your going to do is hover over “Appearance” and click on “Customize”.

 Site Identity – This is one of the most important parts of this process.
 This is where you will be giving your website a name, tagline, and uploading your website icon.

 Set your “Site Title” as the name of your business, type in your “Tagline” and upload your “Site Icon”.
-Don’t forget the Alt Text and the Description when you upload the Site Icon.
+(Website Icon should be 512px x 512px)

 Click “Save and Publish” and once it is saved go back to the main customize tab by clicking the left facing arrow underneath the save button.

 Menus – In this section, we are going to create 2 menus

 In this section click on Create New Menu